Bookkeeping Best Practices for IT Businesses in the UAE: A Complete 2026 Guide

 8. Plan for Tax Compliance

-For Corporate Tax (2023 onwards), maintain detailed records of all income and expenses, prepare financial statements by 31 December each year, file corporate tax returns by 31 March of the following year, and keep documentation supporting all deductions claimed.
+For Corporate Tax (2023 onwards), maintain detailed records of all income and expenses, prepare financial statements by year end, and file corporate tax returns within 9 months of your financial year end.

 For VAT (if applicable), if your revenue exceeds AED 375,000, you must register for VAT.
-Keep invoices showing VAT charged to customers and invoices showing VAT paid on business expenses.
-File VAT returns monthly or quarterly (depending on your registration) and maintain records of all VAT transactions.
+Keep invoices showing VAT charged to customers and VAT paid on business expenses.

 9. Use Automation to Save Time